totemmaker/totemmaker-docs/docs/roboboard-x3/index.md

 - [`BATT` power rail](#power-circuit) overrides battery and becomes 5V (sourced from USB).
   DC motor and Servo VCC pins will output 5V.

 Keep in mind that PC USB port provides only 0.5 Amps and it's not enough for powering motors.
 For powering board from USB-C only (without a battery) - use devices that provides more than 0.5A current (e.g. power banks and phone chargers).

+**Serial converter:** CH340C
+**Connector:** USB-C (Type-C)

 ### :material-battery-high: Battery input